jithendrabsy/thoughts/_posts/2019-12-06-lean-mediocre.md

 ---

 All the successful outliners in the startup creation path were looked ridiculous at the beginning.
-Facebook was a social network for the college student, Snapchat was for high school people.
-Elon Musk was even failing to demo SpaceX's mini rocket launch at his backyard for 3 times.
+Facebook was a social network for the college student, Elon Musk was even failing to demo SpaceX's mini rocket launch at his backyard for 3 times.
 Today, what they have built have changed how we think about the future.

 I believe in creating the future with a strong vision, not finding it.